pdsinterop/pdsinterop.github.io/practice.md

 # Solid Interop in Practice

-We reached out to a handful of developers who have produced end-user Solid apps to understand:
+In July 2024, we reached out to a handful of developers who have produced end-user Solid apps to understand:

 - interoperability challenges and ideals,
 - how to make it easier for people to get into solid, and